dleovl/Bootstrap/README.md

 If you want something added/revised here, make a pull request or message me on Discord (@dleovl).

 SpringBoard tweaks *DO NOT WORK* currently by any *OFFICIAL* means.
-This also includes tweaks that rely on daemons. **Refer to this FAQ for unofficial tools you can use that enable SpringBoard injection.**
+This also includes tweaks that rely on or modify daemons. **Refer to this FAQ for unofficial tools you can use that enable SpringBoard injection.**

 **Has this repository helped you out?
 Give [this repo](https://github.com/dleovl/Bootstrap) a ⭐️ if so!**